vitalets/playwright-bdd/docs/writing-features/special-tags.md

         Given I open url "https://playwright.dev"
 ```

-!> Please note that `@mode` tag is not applicable to a single scenario
+!> Please note that the `@mode` tag is not applicable to a single scenario